Get,

 Side Effects of Nutmeg:

 • Nutmeg might produce side effects similar to that of anticholinergic poisoning.
-When taken in large dose, it might lead to neurological symptoms like tingling, hallucinations, giddiness and euphoria.
+When taken in large doses, it might lead to neurological symptoms like tingling, hallucinations, giddiness, and euphoria.
 There might be delirium and extreme drowsiness following these symptoms.

 • The common unpleasant side effects include vomiting, dizziness, nausea, abdominal pain, headache, tremor, chest pain, and tremor.
 Nutmeg contains elemicin and myristicin which are narcotic and produce psychotropic effects (affecting mental activity).